stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 Apart from declared variable types in the DDL code that creates the relational tables on Redshift, the `check_for_records` and `check_for_uniques` tasks at the end of the second pipeline will ensure that the data has been loaded into Redshift in the appropriate manner.

+The pipelines can be run again if the raw datasets are ever updated.
+For example, if we obtain I-94 Immigration data from 2017 to 2021 or Temperature data for the years following 2013, the raw data files in the S3 `raw_data/` folder can be updated and both pipelines should be executed again in the same order.

 ### Running Queries

 Queries can be run against the data using either Python or the Query Editor that Amazon provides for Redshift.

-For example, if our climate scientists wanted to look at the number of foreign travellers to each state as a percentage of the total number of travellers and compare it against the number of foreign residents in each state as a percentage of the total number of foreign residents, they could run the following SQL code:
+For example, if our climate scientists, having already identified states with large variances in their average temperatures, wanted to look at the number of foreign travellers to each state as a percentage of the total number of travellers and compare it against the number of foreign residents in each state as a percentage of the total number of foreign residents, they could run the following SQL code:

 ```sql
 WITH t1 AS (